Raquel-Kampel/MTRX2700/README.md

 ### Summary
 1.3.2a

-1.3.2b depending on if the current letter is below z or too low, a right/left shift is applied until the null terminating character is reached which is the end of the string.
+1.3.2b Shifts down/up the alphabet based on user input, n the direction of a --> z or z --> a.
+Depending on if the hexidecimal value of the current letter is below "a" (0x61) or above "z" (0x7A), a right/left shift is applied until the null terminating character is reached which is the end of the string.

 1.3.2c.
 ### Usage